Thrombotic Thrombocytopenic Purpura (TTP)

 Diagnosis

-Laboratory studies for suspected TTP include a CBC, platelet count, blood smears, coagulation studies, BUN creatinine, and serum bilirubin and lactate dehydrogenase.
+Laboratory studies for suspected TTP include a CBC, platelet count, peripheral blood smear, coagulation studies, BUN and creatinine, and serum bilirubin and lactate dehydrogenase.

-The exact etiology of TTP is unknown.
-Most sporadic cases of TTP appear to be associated with severe deficiency of ADAMTS13 activity due to autoantibodies against this protease.[3, 4] Measuring ADAMTS13 activity level may aid in diagnosis.
+Most sporadic cases of TTP appear to be associated with severe deficiency of ADAMTS13 activity due to autoantibodies against this protease.[5, 6, 7] Measuring ADAMTS13 activity level may aid in diagnosis.

 Imaging studies and biopsies are not required for diagnosis.